koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_53_fca-free-carrier-seller-buyer.md

-# FCA – Free Carrier Seller Buyer
+# Slide 53 of Lecture 2 contains information about FCA – Free Carrier Seller Buyer

 # The image in slide 53 of lecture 2 is a diagram featuring a stylized global supply chain process, arranged horizontally across the image: